lcomrade/horizon/docs/make.md

 ## Creating packages
 `DEBARCH` - architecture for which the deb package is created

+`RPMARCH` - architecture for which the rpm package is created

 `MAINTAINER` - name of the package maintainer in the format `Name <mail@example.org>` (default: `nil <nil>`)